The Heritage Open Days Talks programme has developed over the years to be a very well-regarded annual event.

 Essentially, it is a series of presentations where the subjects are focussed on the city of Hull and Beverley and the surrounding area of the County of the East Riding of Yorkshire.

-This section of the HBHC website will have a page for each of the talks as listed in the HODS Brochure, and each of the pages will offer a link to the online talk together with biographical details of the speaker.
+This section of the HBHS website will have a page for each of the talks as listed in the HODS Brochure, and each of the pages will offer a link to the online talk together with biographical details of the speaker where available.

-The great advantage of this approach is, of course, that your ability to’ attend’ one of the talks is not limited to a particular day during HODS week, but will be available all year and from the comfort of your own armchair.
+The great advantage advantage of putting some of the talks online is that your ability to’ attend’ one of the talks is not limited to a particular day during HODS week.
+Instead it will be available all year and from the comfort of your own armchair.

 This website is an ongoing development and the information included has been produced and provided by volunteers.
 If you notice any errors or omissions please visit our contact page and let us know.
 The site will then be updated accordingly.
 Thank you.